 We’re loving the genre-bending vibe conjured by dueling masculine and feminine silhouettes.
 From soulful curves to sharp architectural lines, we’ve rounded up our favorite bedrooms featuring raw androgynous appeal.
 Their irresistible vibes are full of artful, handsome detail and organic touches.
 Scroll through for 20 gender-neutral bedroom ideas to borrow for your own space.

 Mix Your Materials

-Relying on an eclectic assortment of materials, this gender-neutral bedroom achieves a luxe look with its tufted headboard, wainscotted walls, and crystal chandelier.
+Relying on an eclectic assortment of materials, this gender-neutral bedroom achieves a luxe look with its tufted headboard, wainscoting, and crystal chandelier.
 Keeping the space from becoming overtly feminine, a modern bench—featuring clean lines and a cocoa leather cushion—sits at the end of the bed.
 A soft color palette completes the look.

-Play up the Room's Best Feature
+Play Up the Room's Best Feature

 The most striking element in this gender-neutral bedroom is arguably the floor-to-ceiling windows, which offer a bird's eye view of the urban surroundings.
 Without competing with the view, the interior design features furniture with clean lines, while a towering palm plant makes the most out of the room's ample natural light.

 Natural accessories add a sense of movement and depth to this space.
 The palette of this chic and well-appointed bedroom is echoed from the decorative accents to the wall art.
 Get the look with vintage timber furnishings and bohemian-inspired accessories for that Cali-cool appeal.